pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server profiles [COMMAND-OPTIONS]

-      Display registered profiles from the WBEM Server.
+      Display registered profiles from the WBEM server.

-      Displays the management profiles that have been registered for this server.
-Within the DMTF and SNIA these are the definition of management functionality supported by the server.
+      Displays the WBEM management profiles that have been registered for this server.
+Within the DMTF and SNIA these are the definition of management functionality supported by the WBEM server.

-      This display may be filtered by the optional organization and profile name options that define the organization for each profile (ex.
+      This display may be filtered by the optional organization and profile options that define the organization for each profile (ex.
 SNIA) and the name of the profile.
-This will display only the profiles that are registered for the defined organization and/or name.
+This will display only the profiles that are registered for the defined organization and/or profile name.

-      Profiles are display as a table showing the organization, name, and version for each profile.
+      Profiles are displayed as a table showing the organization, name, and version for each profile.

     Options:
       -o, --organization <org name>  Filter by the defined organization. (ex. -o DMTF
-      -n, --profilename <profile name>
-                                      Filter by the profile name. (ex. -n Array -h, --help                      Show this message and exit.
+      -p, --profile <profile name>   Filter by the profile name. (ex. -p Array -h, --help                     Show this message and exit.

 .. _`pywbemcli server test_pull --help`: